 Students holding a foreign upper secondary education certificate must therefore submit an application for equivalence of their diploma or certificate of completion of secondary education to the Equivalencies Service of the Ministry of the Wallonia-Brussels Federation to gain access to the Bachelor degree programmes.

-If you wish to follow a first study cycle course (Bachelor), you need to select a specific course and get in touch with the university, higher education institution or arts college of your choice to find out about the terms of admission.
+Get in touch with the higher education institution of your choice to find out more about the terms of admission.

-To be admitted to the specialised studies of the first study cycle (Specialised bachelor), the student must already hold a first study cycle higher education degree (Bachelor).
+- To be admitted to the specialised studies of the first study cycle (Specialised bachelor)

 Holders of a higher education qualification obtained abroad who wish to pursue second study cycle studies in Wallonia-Brussels generally do not need a decision on the equivalence of their diploma from the Ministry of the Wallonia-Brussels Federation.